chiraggude/larabase/README.md

 * Authentication: Login with email or username, Registration, Account Activation, Resend Activation code, Logout
 * Email Activation: An account activation email is sent to the user's email for verification
 * Password Reset: Resets the user password after sends reset instructions to the user's email
-* Dashboard: Stats & Graphs for authenticated users
+* Dashboard: Stats & Graphs for authenticated users and the admin
 * Public pages: Home, About, FAQ's, Feedback Form, Privacy Policy, TOS
 * Blog: Users can create and manage Posts, Categories, Tags
 * Profile: